revoltchat/frontend/doc/src/components/ui/tools/form2.md

   if (somethingWrong) {
     throw "error";
-    // mapAnyError() is called on this value
-    // which is inserted into errors as 'error'
+    // inserted into errors as 'error'
   }
 }